defined perimeter

 Whenever a zero-trust network receives a packet, it is considered suspicious.
 Before data can be processed within them, they must be rigorously inspected.
 Strong authentication is our primary method for accomplishing this.

 Authentication is required for network data to be trusted.
-Possibly the most critical component of a zero-trust network.
+It is possibly the most critical component of a zero-trust network.
 In the absence of it, we must trust the network.

 It is trivial to compromise a network link that is physically accessible to unsafe actors.
 Bad actors can infiltrate physical networks digitally and passively probe for valuable data by digitally infiltrating them.

-When data is encrypted on the device, the attack surface is reduced to the device’s application and physical security, which is the device’s trustworthiness.
+When data is encrypted, the attack surface is reduced to the device’s application and physical security, which is the device’s trustworthiness.

 Application-layer endpoints must communicate securely to establish zero-trust networks since trusting network links threaten system security.
 When middleware components handle upstream network communications (for example, VPN concentrators or load balancers that terminate TLS), they can expose these communications to physical and virtual threats.
 To achieve zero trust, every endpoint at the application layer must implement encryption and authentication.